Modalities

 Raw camera pose

-Camera pose are in the same format with V1.
+Camera pose are in the same format with TartanAir V1.
 Each line of the pose file consists of 3 numbers of translation and 4 numbers of orientation in quarternion format, describing in NED frame.

 LiDAR